-Extends the work of Acting 2 by introducing students to the training techniques of some of the key innovators of twentieth-century acting practice and to the theoretical principles which underpin their respective techniques.
+Introduces students to the training techniques of some of the key innovators of acting practice and to the theoretical principles that underpin their respective techniques.

-6. To develop the actor's creative instinct for play, impulse and collaboration.
+2. Apply acting skills that derive from the creative instinct for play, impulse and collaboration

 3. Develop a full-blown stage character using skills learned and practiced in the course